-- 24 months of disability during your lifetime for any one or more, or all of the above conditions; or - the maximum benefit period.
+- 24 months of disability during your lifetime for any one or more, or all of the above conditions; or the maximum benefit period. - the maximum benefit period.

-Subject to the administration of limited disability benefits for disability due to mental and nervous disorders or diseases, alcohol, drug or substance abuse or addiction, neuromuscular, musculoskeletal or soft tissue disorders, chronic fatigue syndrome and related disorders or fibromyalgia as set forth below:
+Subject to the administration of limited disability benefits for disability due to mental and nervous disorders or diseases; alcohol, drug or substance abuse or addiction; neuromuscular, musculoskeletal or soft-tissue disorders; chronic fatigue syndrome and related disorders; or fibromyalgia as set forth below: